-Practices will complete an eligibility questionnaire that will determine practice's ability to participate in the Certification Program.
-Utilization of an Oncology Treatment Pathway System is a certification applicant requirement.
-A practice may have QOPI Certification designation or may apply for ASCO Certified including the antineoplastic therapy safety standards (exact same standards as QOPI Certification).
+Practices will complete an eligibility screening questionnaire that will determine practice's ability to participate in the Pilot.
+A practice may have QOPI Certification designation or may participate in the Pilot including the antineoplastic therapy safety standards (exact same standards as QOPI Certification).
 The practice will receive Certification Application Packet including access to a practice questionnaire, participation agreement and resources including participation guide and standards manual.